harness-community/harness-community.github.io/website/blog/2022-10-05-Harness-CI-Onboarding/harness-ci-onboarding.md

 Before installing docker engine we’ll first setup the repository & then update docker from the repository.
 To set-up the repository use the following command:

-Before installing docker engine we’ll first setup the repository & then update docker from the repository.
-To set-up the repository use the following command:

 ```bash
 $ sudo apt-get update